b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 This is a watershed work.
 I must dedicate time to it.

+### KRISHNAMACHARYA, V. ###

+* Krishnamacharya, Pt.
+V. (ed.)
+(1959).
+'Lakshmi Tantra: A Pancharatra Agama \[Sanskrit: लक्ष्मी तन्त्रम् ; IAST: Lakṣmī-Tantram]'.
+The Adyar Library Series: Vol. 87.
+With a 'Preface' in English by Ann Kerr.
+(NB: Text is critically edited and in Sanskrit set in Devanagari and includes a Sanskrit gloss and 'Introduction'.).
+Adyar, Madras (Chennai), Tamil Nadu, India: Adyar Library and Research Centre.

+**Purport:**<br>
+This is the second Pancharatra text published by the Adyar Library following the opening of the discourse with Schrader (1906).

 ### KRISHNAN, V. ###

 * Krishnan, V. Sivarama (1994).
 'Indian Iconography in an Historical Perspective with Special Reference to Vishnu' (pp. 42-53) in Rao, Prof. I.V.
 Chalapat\[h]i (ed.)
 (1994). *Triveni: India's Literary and Cultural Quarterly*, Vol. 63, No. 4, Oct.-Dec, 1994.
 Barkatpura, Hyderabad, India: B.N.
 Murty (on behalf of The Triveni Foundation; and Chary & Company, Secunderabad).
 Source: https://www.wisdomlib.org/history/compilation/triveni-journal/d/doc72123.html (accessed: Thursday, August 21, 2025) Source: https://archive.org/details/eauk_triveni-vol-63-no-1-ed-by-i-v-chalapathi-rao-jan-1994-triveni-publishers-pvt-ltd (accessed: Thursday, August 21, 2025)